felixaszx/felixaszx/vulkan/exploration of bindless.md

 I started learning OpenGL during the last year of my high school, I was attracted immediately by how powerful and beautiful graphics programming can be.
 I just simplily enjoy working with low level graphics system and yes I do like games.

 However, as time goes by, I ran into a dead end: I can not build simplily an abstraction layer/renderer or something similar on OpenGL that is both scalable and modular.
 The codes got extremely messy and chaotics.
 I realized there is barely an elegant way to build such renderer.
-Everything was just couple together and somehow the performance will never be good.......
+Everything was just coupled together and somehow the performance was never good.......

 Then I try what so call "Mordern OpenGL" and DX11, things still looks bad.
 They help me decouple my code and make them a little bit modular by trading a huge codebase.
 Most importantly, there was not a measureable performance leap in my code.
 And precisely at that time, I know I need to try something new.
 Which is Vulkan.